AUSDANCE VICTORIA TEAM

 Sasha Leong, Dance Development Officer

-Sasha Leong has a background in Performing Arts (dancing and acting) and worked with not-for-profit organisations for more than 6 years, with at least 5 years of project management experience.
+Sasha Leong is a multidisciplinary performing artist and worked with not-for-profit organisations for more than 6 years, with at least 5 years of project management experience.
 She holds a Bachelor of Science in Communications and Psychology (Honours) from Upper Iowa University.
 In 2011, Sasha started her career with Dignity International, an international human rights organisation, and also volunteered as an event assistant with Seksualiti Merdeka (a movement educating and fighting for LGBTIQ rights in Malaysia), Freedom Film Festival, and Pink Triangle Foundation.
 Her work focused on supporting grassroots communities and movements in education and human rights training through different mediums.

 Jonathan Homsey, Arts Media & Marketing Officer